richbl/distributed-motion-surveillance/INSTALL.md

 1. Edit **DMS** `*_config.rb` configuration files

-	All server-side package components--MotionServer and Lib--should be configured for proper operation.
+	All server-side package components--DMSServer and Lib--should be configured for proper operation.
 Each component includes a separate `*_config.rb` file which serves the purpose of isolating user-configurable parameters from the rest of the code:

-	- 	`server_config.rb`, found in the `distributed_motion_surveillance/motion_server` folder, is used for:
+	- 	`server_config.rb`, found in the `distributed_motion_surveillance/dms_server` folder, is used for:
 		- setting the server port
 		- determining what devices to monitor (MAC addresses)
 		- determining when to run the Always On feature (set time range)